bridger/StackLayout/README.md

 ## Spacing

 All ajdacent subviews have a "space" constraint for the space between them.
 In the Auto Layout Visual Format Language, it looks like "[first]-space-[second]".
 By default, this space is set to 0 so all subviews are edge-to-edge.
-You can set the space between two adjacent subviews by calling `setSpacing:between:and:`.
-You can also adjust the spacing constraints at once by calling `setSpacing:`, which will override any other previous `setSpacing:between:and:` calls.
+You can set the space between two adjacent subviews by calling `setSpacing:betweenView:andView:`.
+You can also adjust the spacing constraints at once by calling `setSpacing:`, which will override any other previous `setSpacing:betweenView:andView:` calls.

 Spacing constraints are required by default, but can be weakened by calling `setSpacingPriority:`.